-- The Scheme shall not have exposure in fixed income securities in excess of 20% of net assets in any sector as per sectoral classification as prescribed by AMFI.
-Provided that an additional exposure to financial services sector (over and above the limit of 20%) not exceeding 10% of the net assets of the Scheme shall be allowed by way of increase in exposure to Housing Finance Companies (HFCs) only.
-Further, an additional exposure of 5% of the net assets of the scheme has been allowed for investments in securitized debt instruments based on retail housing loan portfolio and/or affordable housing loan portfolio.
-Provided further that the additional exposure to such securities issued by HFCs are rated AA and above and these HFCs are registered with National Housing Bank (NHB) and the total investment / exposure in HFCs shall not exceed 20% of the net assets of the Scheme.
-Further provided that the above sectoral limit is not applicable for: - AAA rated instruments of PSU Banks and AAA rated instruments of Public Financial Institutions (PFIs). - ii.
-Tri-Party Repo on Government securities or treasury bills. . - iii.
-Bank Certificate of Deposits. - iv.
-Government of India securities. - v.
-Treasury Bills - vi.
-Short term deposits of scheduled commercial banks. - The Scheme shall not make any investment in: - Any unlisted security of an associate or group company of the Sponsor; or - Any security issued by way of private placement by an associate or group company of the Sponsor; or - The listed securities of group companies of the Sponsor, which is in excess of 25% of the net assets. - The Mutual Fund shall not borrow except to meet temporary liquidity needs of the mutual fund for the purpose of repurchase / redemption of Units or payment of interest and IDCW to the Unitholders.
-Provided that the Mutual Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - Subject to guidelines laid down in para 12.19 and 12.20 of SEBI Master Circular on Mutual Funds, the Scheme may invest upto 20% of the average Asset Under Management ('AUM') of the previous three calendar months in overseas securities subject to maximum limit of USD 1 billion at a Fund house level.
-Para 12.19 of SEBI Master Circular on Mutual Funds states that the aforesaid 20% limit for

-- ongoing investment in overseas securities will be soft limit for purpose of reporting only on a monthly basis to SEBI. - Debentures, irrespective of any residual maturity period (above or below 1 year), shall attract the investment restrictions as applicable for debt instruments as specified under Clause 1 and 1A of the Seventh Schedule to the SEBI (MF) Regulations or as may be specified by SEBI from time to time.
+- The Scheme shall not make any investment in: - Any unlisted security of an associate or group company of the Sponsor; or - Any security issued by way of private placement by an associate or group company of the Sponsor; or

+- The listed securities of group companies of the Sponsor, which is in excess of 25% of the net assets. - The Mutual Fund shall not borrow except to meet temporary liquidity needs of the mutual fund for the purpose of repurchase / redemption of Units or payment of interest and IDCW to the Unitholders.
+Provided that the Mutual Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - Subject to guidelines laid down in para 12.19 and 12.20 of SEBI Master Circular on Mutual Funds dated May 19, 2023, the Scheme may invest upto 20% of the average Asset Under Management ('AUM') of the previous three calendar months in overseas securities subject to maximum limit of USD 1 billion at a Fund house level.
+Pursuant to para 12.19 of SEBI Master Circular on Mutual Funds dated May 19, 2023 it is clarified that the aforesaid 20% limit for ongoing investment in overseas securities will be soft limit for purpose of reporting only on a monthly basis to SEBI. - Debentures, irrespective of any residual maturity period (above or below 1 year), shall attract the investment restrictions as applicable for debt instruments as specified under Clause 1 and 1A of the Seventh Schedule to the SEBI (MF) Regulations or as may be specified by SEBI from time to time.
-Restrictions pertaining to Repo Transactions in Corporate Debt Securities:

-In accordance with para 12.18 of SEBI Master Circular on Mutual Funds, the Scheme may participate in repos in corporate debt securities as per the guidelines issued by RBI and SEBI from time to time.
+In accordance with para 12.18 of SEBI Master Circular on Mutual Funds dated May 19, 2023, the Scheme may participate in repos in corporate debt securities as per the guidelines issued by RBI and SEBI from time to time.